findarace/docs/SEARCH-TOOLS.md

 # Event API (Beta)

-Our Event API allows you to access a JSON feed of our event data.
+Using our Search Tools we have made it easy to direct your users to a custom set of results on findarace.com.
 ## API Access

 Our API is currently in private beta, to request access please do get in touch at [hello@findarace.com](mailto:hello@findarace.com).